 Still not on-board, well here’s some more ideas for ya.

 –Craigslist: Giving used toys can feel kind of weird, but not if they are unique & old.
 On Craigslist I’ve found nice handmade wooden trucks, vintage fisher-price toys, rocking horses, dollhouses, search “vintage playmobil” there are some cool camper vans.
+You can use a Craigslist Search Engine to find loads of different types of toys so it’s well worth a look!

 –Dress up box: Last year I did this for my nieces.
 I went to the thrift store and found a vintage suitcase and some funny old lady hats, glasses, and jewelry.
 Went to a kids consignment store and got fairy wings, a tutu, & some animal masks and put it all inside the suitcase.